attackgoat/screen-13/README.md

 ## Content Baking Procedures

+A main project `.toml` file is required.
+All content loaded at runtime must be present in this file.

+Additional `.toml` asset files are referenced using either relative (`../path/file.ext`) or absolute (`/path/file.ext`) format, where the root is the same directory as the main project `.toml` file.

 ### Brotli Compression

-Higher compression ratio and somewhat slow during compression. *Currently does not read properly*
+Higher compression ratio but somewhat slow during compression.
+Compresses 108mb to 3.8mb in a real-world test.

 ```toml
 [content]